andyhansen/blog/_posts/2025/2025-05-21-coaching-questions.md

 ## Explicit coaching

 Coaching can be weaved quite naturally into most conversations, but at times it makes sense to do it explicitly.
-If you want to try it out with someone it makes sense to ask a few questions before and after to make sure that you stay on track, and that you got the person where they wanted to go.
+If you want to try it out with someone it can help to ask a few questions before and after to make sure that you stay on track, and that you got the person where they wanted to go.

 Questions you could ask before a coaching conversation